AAFC-BICoE/biocluster-playbook/README.md

 # Biocluster Playbook
 This playbook was designed to run on a CentOS, Grid Engine, virtual cluster spawned by [Elasticluster](https://github.com/gc3-uzh-ch/elasticluster/tree/master/elasticluster).

-It will set the appropriate number of slots for each compute nodes in the all.q queue, add two parallel environments (SMP and ORTE) and then install a suite of bioinformatics RPM packages on the compute nodes.
+It will set the appropriate number of slots for each compute node in the all.q queue, add two parallel environments (SMP and ORTE), and  install a suite of bioinformatics RPM packages on the compute nodes.

 Before the playbook can be run, a copy of ```biocluster/rocks.repo.sample``` should be made and customized.
 One possible source of the RPMs is the [MBB-Bio-Roll](https://github.com/AAFC-MBB/MBB-Bio-Roll).
 A rocks repository can be made from it and then added to your customized ```biocluster/rocks.repo``` file.